quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## No Reneging

-QUIC ACKs contain information that is similar to TCP SACK, but QUIC does not allow any acknowledged packet to be reneged, greatly simplifying implementations on both sides and reducing memory pressure on the sender.
+QUIC ACKs contain information that is similar to TCP SACK ({{?RFC6675}}), but QUIC does not allow any acknowledged packet to be reneged, greatly simplifying implementations on both sides and reducing memory pressure on the sender.

 ## More ACK Ranges